Extreme Sounds: Lessons in a Noisy World

 - Make a prediction of the average decibel level and range (minimum and maximum values) you think each place you have selected will register on the sound meter (refer to decibel levels for common sounds obtained from your background research).
 Rank your locations on a list from highest predicted decibel level to lowest predicted decibel level.

-- Practice taking decibel readings with your sound meter to be sure you know how to use it.
-You might take several readings from the same spot to be sure that your meter is consistently measuring the same or nearly the same decibel level.
+- Practice taking decibel readings with the sensor app or your sound meter to be sure you know how to use it.
+You might take several readings from the same spot to be sure that your phone or meter is consistently measuring the same or nearly the same decibel level.

 - If you purchased a standalone decibel meter, read the instructions that came with your meter.
 If your meter only displays instantaneous values and does not record average, min, or max values, you can attempt to record these values yourself.
 For example, watch your meter and write down readings every five seconds for one minute.
 Calculate an average value and record the min and max values.
 This method will not be as accurate for min and max values (since you might miss a loud noise that occurs in between your readings), but it should be a reasonable way to calculate an average value.

 Figure 2.
-An example graph that shows sound intensity data recorded with Google's Science Journal app on a city street.
-The app automatically calculates average, min, and max values.
-The x-axis of the graph shows time in minutes:seconds and the y-axis shows sound intensity in decibels.
+An example graph that shows sound intensity data recorded with the phyphox app on a city street.
+The x-axis of the graph shows time in seconds and the y-axis shows sound intensity in decibels.

 - Now, the fun begins.
 Go out and make those observations and readings.
-Take three one-minute recordings at each location, and write down the average, min, and max decibel values.
+Take three one-minute recordings at each location.
+When using the phyphox app, make sure your sound sensor is still calibrated or re-calibrate it again (re-set the dB offset) before each recording.
+Save each recording and give it a descriptive name.
+Then review and export your data to determine the average, min, and max decibel values.

 - In your notebook, write down the date, time, location, decibel levels, and a brief description of each noise or sound.
 Also, measure or estimate how close in meters you were to the sound source each time you take a reading.
 Note that some busy environments (like a city street) might have multiple sources of sound.